 X-ray.
 Soft tissues like the ACL don’t appear on X-rays, but your doctor may want to rule out broken bones.

 Arthroscopy.
 This literally means to “look within the joint.”
 During the exam, an orthopedic surgeon makes a small cut in your skin.
-He inserts a pencil-sized tool that contains a lighting system and lens (arthroscope) into the joint.
+They insert a pencil-sized tool that contains a lighting system and lens (arthroscope) into the joint.
 The camera projects an image of the joint onto a TV screen.
 Your doctor can see what type of injury you have and repair or correct it, if needed.

 What’s the Treatment?